 Why are the Academy Awards called the Oscars?
 Origin, meaning and history

-The most highly-prized award ceremony in show business takes place in Los Angeles this weekend, but what is the origin of the iconic Oscars name?
+The cinema award ceremony takes place in Los Angeles in March, but what is the origin of the iconic Oscars name?

 In 2013 the Academy Awards, the most prestigious awards ceremony in the film industry, made a subtle but crucial change to the event.
 Rather than sticking with the official title that had lasted 84 years, show co-producer Neil Meron announced that they would be “rebranding” the famous prize.